 Osteopaths focus on how the skeleton, joints, muscles, nerves, circulation, connective tissue and internal organs function as a holistic unit.

-Using skilled evaluation, diagnosis and a wide range of hands-on techniques, osteopaths can identify important types of dysfunction in your body.
-Osteopathic treatment uses techniques such as stretching, soft tissue, muscle energy resistance, counter strain, functional and cranial for general treatment of the soft tissues and fluid flow along with mobilization and gentle manipulation of specific joints and soft tissues.
+Using skilled evaluation, diagnosis and a wide range of hands-on techniques, Osteopaths can identify important types of dysfunction in your body.
+Osteopathic treatment uses techniques such as stretching, soft tissue, muscle energy resistance, counter strain, functional and cranial for general treatment of the soft tissues and fluid flow along with mobilization and non-invasive manipulation of specific joints and soft tissues.

 Osteopaths are primary healthcare practitioners and are trained to recognize conditions, which require medical referral.
 They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.